IrvinGalindo/karate-challenge/README.md

 > </table>

-Now, your Karate framework is ready and you are able to start working on the challenges 🎉🎉🎉.
+Now, your Karate Framework is ready, and you can start working on the challenges 🎉🎉🎉.

 ### To-Do List

+<i>Below you will find a list of the challenges you must solve to complete this course, go for it. 💪 </i>

 1. Ignore feature called [conduit.feature](src/test/java/org/conduit/features/conduit.feature).
 Do not delete it, just ignore it using **tags**.
-2. Create attributes in config variable on [karate-config.js](src/test/karate-config.js).
+2. Create attributes in config variable in [karate-config.js](src/test/karate-config.js).
     1. **baseUrl:**  it will contain the baseUrl.
     2. **token:** it will store a token given by a request.
-    3. **email:** it will store an email given by a feature.
+    3. **email:** it will store an email provided by a feature test.
     4. **username:** This variable will contain two different values depending on the environment you use to run your tests. if karate.env=dev, then **[branchName]**-dev. if karate.env=prod, then **[branchName]-prod**.
-    5. **slugs:** array which will store slug ids given by a request.
+    5. **slugs:** array which will store slug ids provided by a request.
 3. Create new feature file called **register-user** under package [features](src/test/java/org/conduit/features) and test the following scenarios.
 [Register user](https://web.postman.co/workspace/My-Workspace~f79fdbc6-f622-45c7-8c45-63f99c4038e7/request/37903089-70cff9d5-77a2-4470-b630-678448de8359?tab=body).
     1. Create a method called **getRandomNumber** on [DataGenerator](src/test/java/org/conduit/helpers/DataGenerator.java) class which will return a random number.
-    2. Append the generated number to the global **username** variable at the end.
+    2. Add the generated number to the global **username** variable at the end.
-    3. Using the username variable, create a new email and store it in the global variable called **email**
+    3. Using the username variable, create a new email **([newUsername@email.com])** and save it in the global variable called **email**
-    4. **Scenario 1:** Register a valid user using the global variables **email**, and **username** created to generate new emails and usernames.
+    4. **Scenario 1:** Register a valid user using the global variables **email**, and **username**.
         1. Validate the status code.
         2. Validate request returns user details.
         3. Store token in the variable called **token**.
     5. **Scenario 2:** Register an invalid user, missing username in request body.
 [Unexpected error request](https://web.postman.co/workspace/My-Workspace~f79fdbc6-f622-45c7-8c45-63f99c4038e7/example/37903089-3b355112-5256-44f9-b8bd-8120c3e78c25)
         1. Validate the status code.
-        2. Validate request returns an error which mentions attribute is missed.
+        2. Validate request returns an error mentioning attribute is missed.
     6. **Scenario 3:** Register an existing
        user.
 [Existing user request](https://web.postman.co/workspace/My-Workspace~f79fdbc6-f622-45c7-8c45-63f99c4038e7/example/37903089-15447193-f8af-4ad0-9a2e-52946ecce339)
         1. Validate the status code.
-        2. Validate request returns an error which mentions user already exists
+        2. Validate request returns an error mentioning user already exists
 4. Create new feature file called **tags** under package [features](src/test/java/org/conduit/features) and test the following request [Tags](https://web.postman.co/workspace/My-Workspace~f79fdbc6-f622-45c7-8c45-63f99c4038e7/request/37903089-0c32b370-46e7-4286-8aaa-4e930ed8e25f).
     1. **Scenario 1:** Get all tags.
         1. Validate the status code.
         2. Validate request returns an array which contains the tags **Coding**, and **Enroll**.
-        3. Store the tags **Coding**, and **Enroll** in a new variable called **tags**.
+        3. Save the tags **Coding**, and **Enroll** in the global variable called **tags**.
 5. Create new feature file called **create-articles** under package [features](src/test/java/org/conduit/features) and test the following